ThaminduR/spark-privacy-preserver/README.md

 ])
 ```

+### K Anonymity (without row suppresion)

+This function provides a simple way to anonymize a dataset which has a user identification attribute without grouping the rows.
+This function doesn't return a dataframe with the count variable as above fnction.
+Instead it returns the same dataframe, k-anonymized.
+Return type of all the non categorical columns will be string.
+User attribute column _should not_ be given as a feature column and its return type will be same as the input type.
+Function takes exact same parameters as the above function.
+To use this method to anonymize the dataset, instead of calling `k_anonymize`, call `k_anonymize_w_user`

 ### L Diversity

 Same as the K Anonymity, the `spark.sql.dataframe` you get after anonymizing will always contain a extra column `count` which indicates the number of similar rows.